Malachi Griffith, PhD

 Bio: Avi was a Bioinformatician at the McDonnell Genome Institute.
 He made major contributions to the Genome Modeling System, regtools, and others.
 He is currently a PhD student at Washington University.

-Megan Richters
+Miller Richters

 Role: Graduate Student